Painful intelligence: What AI can tell us about human suffering: Unexpected implications of state-value computation

 \section{Unexpected implications of state-value computation}

-In the rest of this chapter, I will consider some practical implications of the theory presented here.
-First, let us consider how the computation of state-values, as proposed in basic reinforcement learning theory, fundamentally changes the behaviour of human agents.
-Originally, of course, evolutionary forces demand that an action is pursued by a biological organism if it helps it reproduce and spread our genes, and an action is avoided if it hampers this effort.
+In the rest of this chapter, I will consider some practical implications of the theory.
+First, let us consider how the computation of state-values, as proposed in basic reinforcement learning theory, fundamentally changes the behavior of human agents.
+Originally, of course, evolutionary forces demand that an action is pursued by a biological organism if the action helps in reproducing and spreading its genes, and an action is avoided if it hampers this effort.
 So, evolution ``tells'' us that kicking a stone is bad because it can cause damage to our foot, and the damage decreases our potential for reproduction---thus giving us negative reward for such an action.
 Having sex is very good, and rewarded by basic evolutionarily mechanisms, because then we are fulfilling our deepest evolutionary calling and spreading our genes.
 The computation of state-values changes the situation: The organism will not only try to reach states directly giving reward---such as having sex---but also states that have higher state-values.
-This is a mechanism for looking forward in time: instead of immediate reward, the organism will try to maximize the total reward in the future, and just that is given by the state-value.
+This is a mechanism for looking forward in time: instead of immediate reward, the organism will try to maximize the total reward in the future, and that is exactly what is given by the state-value.

 Seemingly valueless states are now valued by the agent since they \textit{predict} that more actual reinforcement can be found sooner.
 Such states provide intermediate goals in the pursuit of the actual reward, similarly to heuristics in tree search.
 If you train a robot to get orange juice from the fridge, it must of course first go to the fridge, and open it.
-So, the state where the robot is standing next to the fridge acquires a positive state-value and we could even say that the robot ``likes'' being next to a fridge, even more so if it is open.
+So, the state where the robot is standing next to the fridge acquires a positive state-value and we could almost say that the robot ``enjoys'' being next to a fridge, even more so if it is open.